eldur1/erlebnis/README.md

 - ✅ trueOrFalse()

 ### Color generation :
-- ✅ Five types of pallet
+- ✅ Five types of pallet (no more used)
 - ✅ Background

 ### Font generation :